Nick Viall: Wedding Plans With Vanessa Grimaldi Not Even On The Table

 “We’re very open about the fact that we have a long way to go and we’re excited about that journey.”

-Nick recently told Us Weekly that although he is an engaged man, a wedding to Vanessa is a long way off and that he hasn’t even thought about it.
+Nick recently told Us Weekly that although he is an engaged man, a wedding to Vanessa is a long way off.
+In fact, he hasn’t even thought about it.

 “She’s living with me,” Viall said.
 “But obviously we’re still working through the visa stuff so she may have to pop back to Montreal at some point.
 While we’re in L.A., we’re living together.”